Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 __Resistome % = Total ARGs/ Total Genes * 100__

-Total genes that exist in each sample assembly are first identified in Part 7 Gene prediction.
+Total genes that exist in each sample assembly are first identified in [Part 7 Gene prediction](#part-7-gene-prediction).
 This was done by matching predicted gene sequences to the NCBI NR database and __filtering for high quality matches by including only genes with a hit length of > 25__.

-To detemine which of the total genes above are ARGs, we use the output from Part 6 Antimicrobial resistance genes.
+To detemine which of the total genes above are ARGs, we use the output from [Part 6.
+Antimicrobial resistance genes](#part-6-antimicrobial-resistance-genes).
 There is no mechanism to obtain a perfect match - ARGs are determined by matching to a different database collection (NCBI AMRFinder Plus, Resfinder, and CARD, identified with ABRicate) with different annotations to NCBI NR (e.g. gene names are slightly different, different accession IDs are used).
 Therefore, high quality matches are determined if the:

 * Predicted gene start (determined with Prodigal) matches ABRicate start; OR
 * Predicted gene end (detemined with Prodigal) matches ABRicate end